9.4. Amendment after particulars of an application have been published (Sections 63, 65 and 65A)

 Other amendment requests will come to examiners during the course of examination of an application.
 If an examiner believes they have a request for an amendment (probably most commonly to the statement of goods or services, but also possibly to the trade mark) which cannot be made under section 65, but which appears to meet the criteria for section 65A, they should refer it to their team leader for consideration.

-The team leader should determine whether the request is beyond the scope of a section 65 amendment, but qualifies under section 65A, requires a declaration to support it, and take the necessary steps thereafter to advertise the amendment for opposition purposes.
+The team leader should determine whether the request is beyond the scope of a section 65 amendment, but qualifies under section 65A, requires a declaration to support it, and take the necessary steps thereafter to publish the amendment for opposition purposes.
 However, if an amendment fails section 65, the applicant or agent should not be asked to consider resubmitting the amendment under section 65A unless there is information in the section 65 amendment request to indicate that the amendment is a result of a clerical error or obvious mistake.

 Post acceptance amendments during opposition will be assessed and processed by APS6 Duty Officers and EL1 hearing officers.